-Farmers Market Vegetable Salad is a chunky chopped veggie salad with a tangy tarragon/anchovy/lemon vinaigrette.
+Farmers Market Vegetable Salad is a chunky chopped veggie salad with a tangy tarragon/lemon vinaigrette.
 Hit the market, raid your garden, or clear out the fridge, this is a summer must-make.

 One of the little moments I look forward to every summer is the appearance of the first yellow wax beans.
 You have to understand that it’s taken me decades to shrug off the memory of the squeaky wax beans from a can that my mom served ALL the time.
 With every squeaky bite you’d get a squirt of the canning liquid.
 Yuck.

-I make lots of mixed vegetable and bean salads in the warmer months, and to keep them from becoming boring I challenge myself to come up with a distinctive dressing for each one.
-This one is a tarragon/anchovy/lemon vinaigrette that I think you’ll like.
+I make lots of chunky vegetable and bean salads in the warmer months, and to keep them from becoming boring I challenge myself to come up with a distinctive dressing for each one.
+My popular Mediterranean Bean Salad has an Italian vinaigrette.
+My Spring Vegetable Salad has a miso dressing.
+This one is a tarragon/anchovy/lemon vinaigrette that I think you’ll love.
 I use my immersion blender to blitz it into a creamy emulsion.
 Leave out the anchovy if you’re not into fish, or vegetarian.

 I loaded this salad up with color, but in all honestly it was a clean out the fridge salad, so feel free to improvise.
 The fresh beans are the stars, and I think the corn adds a needed sweetness.
 The feta gives it substance, and the olives and marinated peppers give it zing.
 Other than that, add what you like.